Mass and distance of AGN black holes from warped accretion disks: Modeling the disk warping

-an analytical expression for the BH distance from an observer located on Earth in terms of the observational quantities $R$, $B$ and $\Theta$, the parameters of the accretion disk $\theta_0$, $\theta_1$ and $\frac{di}{dr}$, and the peculiar redshift $z_p$.
+This is an analytical formula for the BH distance from an observer located on Earth in terms of the observational quantities $R$, $B$ and $\Theta$, the parameters of the accretion disk $\theta_0$, $\theta_1$ and $\frac{di}{dr}$, and the peculiar redshift $z_p$.

+It is worth to remark that according to the approximation for $r_e\approx D\Theta$ and using Eq. (\ref{eq:Dsolita}), an expression for the orbital radius of a given highly frequency shifted photon source, which is not an observable quantity, can also be obtained in terms of the same observable quantities and warped disk parameters as the distance $D$.